See the latest update on the UVM Health Network cyber attack

-BURLINGTON -- The University of Vermont (UVM) Health Network continues to make strides in its recovery of the Oct.
-28 cyber attack which impacted its information and technology infrastructure.
+BURLINGTON — The University of Vermont (UVM) Health Network continues to make strides in its recovery after the Oct.
+28 cyber attack that impacted its information and technology infrastructure.

 The health network confirmed Tuesday that it was ransomware, a type of virus that usually involves a request for money, which caused the attack.
 While a note was found in the malware, it did not specifically and immediately ask for a ransom, however.
 Instead, staff says it had instructions to contact the criminals responsible for the attack.